Making a Claim in the ACT

 Step 1.
 Contact the relevant CTP insurer as soon as possible, because most motor accident victims will qualify for payment or reimbursement of the first $5,000 of their medical expenses (early payment) without first having to establish that someone else is responsible for the accident, so long as you notify the insurer within 30 working days of the date of the accident.

 Step 2.
 You should obtain a copy of the MANF form from the CTP insurer, the Nominal Defendant or from this website.
-Complete the form as fully as possible and either email, post or lodge the form in person with the CTP insurer or the Nominal Defendant.
+Complete the MANF and MAMR forms as fully as possible and either email, post or lodge the form in person with the CTP insurer or the Nominal Defendant.

-If you need help to fill in the MANF form, the CTP insurer can assist you.
+If you need help to fill in the MANF and MAMR forms, the CTP insurer can assist you.

 Step 3.
-After you lodge the MANF form, the CTP insurer will begin to evaluate your claim.
-The insurer may require you to be examined by a doctor of its choice and to complete the NOCAIFto enable it to investigate the crash and make an assessment of liability.
+After you lodge the MANF and MAMR forms, the CTP insurer will begin to evaluate your claim.
+The insurer may require you to be examined by a doctor of their choice and to complete the NOC to enable the insurer to investigate the crash and make an assessment of liability.

 There is an obligation on all parties to share documents and information relevant to liability and the amount of damages.
 This includes copies of any reports about the accident, your medical condition and prospects for rehabilitation, and your cognitive, functional or vocational capacity.
 The insurer may also ask you to provide information such as the medical treatment or rehabilitation treatment you have sought or obtained for the injury, your medical history (where relevant), any other personal injury claims you have made, and information about your claim for past or future loss of income or in relation to gratuitous services.